 Tier 1 – You gave your wardrobe a birthday

-I was on day six of Lockdown 1.0 when I organised my entire closet.
+Back at the beginning of Lockdown 1.0 I organised my entire closet.
 It was satisfying and borderline cathartic to have all of my shirts hung nicely, my shoes all arranged into clear plastic tubs and knowing that my trousers and trackpants weren’t all shoved in the back of a drawer.
-The just reward is Vouvray Sec from Domaine Boutet Saulnier.
-Racing acidity that puts as much of a bounce in your step as feeling accomplished and a freshly tidied cupboard.
+The chaos has returned since, so it's time to try again.
+The perfect reward is Albariño, 2019, Terra de Asorei.
+Bursting with peachy goodness, it says everything is in harmony now!

 Tier 2 – You finally finished that book

-Tier 3 – You used the exercise gear you panic bought when you heard gyms were closing
+Tier 3 – You used the exercise gear you neglected through the summer